pgrau/ddd/README.md

 ## Controllers
     All controllers are in: src/Training/Infrastructure/UI/Controller

+## Command-line commands
+    Symfony Console Component
+    The Console component eases the creation of beautiful and testable command line interfaces.

+    You can run the command lines with the follow command: php console

 ## Unit Tests
-    Unit Tests are of course also available.
+    Unit Tests are available.
     You can run the tests with the follow command: php bin/phpunit